ahmedshaheen201400721/social_medial_website/README.md

 - you can like reply or tweet
 - you can filter tweets accoriding to popularity,
 - you can subscribte to specific thread
-- you got noitification to sybscribed threads or when another comment to same tweet you commented before
+- you got noitification to sybscribed threads or when another reply to same tweet you replied before